ZhiruiFeng/RLGym/README.md

 ## Goal

-With Jupyter Notebook, I reappear some experiments done in this book.
+- Under 'learn' directory, through Jupyter Notebook, I reappear some experiments done in this book.
 This project is totally for self-learning purpose, and the code here are refer to the repositories I mentioned in reference.
 What I have done is rearrange the structure of the experiments code with my own understanding, which I think can help me gain deeper understanding.

 ## Environment
 - Python 3.6.4